Waboodoo/HTTP-Shortcuts/docs/shortcuts.md

 Get started by clicking the *plus button* at the bottom right when opening the app and pick which type of shortcut you want to create.
 For each shortcut you can set a name, an icon and a description.
 Depending on the type, there's a number of additional options.

+Once you've create a shortcut, it will appear on the app's main screen.
+You can long-press it to open its context menu, which includes options such as editing, exporting, deleting, etc.

 ![Start creating a shortcut by picking a type](../assets/documentation/shortcuts/01.png)

 <a name="regular"></a>